rwchakra/ATML/README.md

 Biased MNIST contains:

 1) csv data file for all runs
-2) slurm output files for all runs
-3) job files for all runs
+2) job files for all runs
-4) Plotting code
+3) Plotting code

 ImageNet contains: